Megan writes about health and wellness issues, among other topics.

 Of course, there is no one food out there that offers everything we need to be healthy and to stay that way.
 Pistachios, however, offer a pretty big bang for their buck.
 They are lower in calories but provide greater nutrition than many other nuts and seeds.
 They can improve the way we look and feel.
 Try adding a serving of pistachios to your diet a few times a week, and see the difference it makes in your health.

 Including Pistachios in Your Diet

 Not sure how to add pistachios to your routine?
-Eating them raw is the fastest and easiest way, but can be boring after eating them day after day.
-Try some of the following recipes or foods to keep pistachios interesting.
+Eating them raw is the fastest and easiest way, but it can be boring eating them day after day.
+Try some of these recipes or foods to keep pistachios interesting.

 Pistachio Macarons Recipe